-The credit card foreign transaction fee is generally the combination of a fee that your network (e.g. MasterCard, VISA) charges to handle the transaction between the overseas merchant and your credit card issuer, and a fee that your credit card issuer (e.g. Bank of America, Citi) charges on top of that.
+- A credit card foreign transaction fee is generally the combination of charges assessed by the card network (e.g. MasterCard, VISA) and a fee that your credit card issuer (e.g. Bank of America, Citi) charges on top of that.

-It is important to remember that you do not actually have to leave American soil to be charged a foreign transaction fee.
+- Remember, you don’t actually need to leave American soil to be charged a foreign transaction fee.
 Any time you make a purchase online that is processed through an overseas merchant, you will be charged this fee.
-If the prices on a website are quoted in a foreign currency, this is a good indication that you are transacting with an overseas merchant.
+If the prices on a website are quoted in a foreign currency, that’s a good indication you are transacting with an international merchant.

-Another possible expense you should be aware of while using your credit card overseas is a fee from Dynamic Currency Conversion.
+- You should also keep an eye out for dynamic currency conversion.
 This happens when an overseas merchant offers to convert your credit card transaction from the local currency into U.S. dollars.
 While it may sound tempting to see your transaction in a currency that you are familiar with, you should always refuse this offer.
-Many merchants will charge exorbitantly high exchange rates, as high as 7 percent, to do the conversion and pocket the difference as a fee.
+Many merchants will charge exorbitantly high exchange rates, as high as 7%, to do the conversion and pocket the difference as a fee.

-Lastly, you should always call your credit card company before using your credit card to make purchases abroad so that they do not become suspicious of charges made outside the country and suspend your account.
+- • Always call your credit card company before using your credit card to make purchases abroad so they do not become suspicious and suspend your account due to fraud concerns.

 While American Express credit cards have historically charged 2-3% fees for foreign use, with most of their cards currently charging 2.7%, the company now offers at least one card without foreign transaction fees.
 American Express cards are, obviously, on the American Express network and can be used in over 160 countries worldwide.
 To inquire about your Amex card’s foreign transaction fees or to notify American Express about any upcoming international trips, please call the Amex customer service department at 1-800-528-4800.